vonajs/vona/packages-docs/guide/essentials/modularization/module.md

 Context Menu - [Project Path/src/suite-vendor/suite-name/modules]: `Vona Create/Module`
 :::

-Enter the module name according to the prompt, such as `test-home`, and the VSCode extension will automatically create the code skeleton of the module
+Enter the module name according to the prompt, such as `demo-student`, and the VSCode extension will automatically create the code skeleton of the module